Biscgit/Riveer/README.md

 **Task**.

 For simplicity, the `Data` that is being passed between Nodes (and Celery threads) must be JSON serializable.

+On program start-up, each configuration file gets validated against each **Node**'s schema, as well as ensuring the correct and acyclic connections of the **Graph**.

 ### Configuration